cloud-hypervisor/cloud-hypervisor/docs/memory.md

 Amount of memory that can be dynamically added to the VM.

 Value is an unsigned integer of 64 bits.
-A value of 0 simply means that no memory can be added to the VM.
+A value of 0 is invalid.

 _Example_